Next live webinar: See Rawshot in Action: Live AI Fashion Photoshoot Demo

 1. 01

-Create a synthetic model from 28 body attributes with 10+ options each.
-The system is designed to avoid accidental real-person likeness by construction.
+Build from 28 body attributes with 10+ options each, then save the exact model for repeat use.
+Every model is a synthetic composite designed to avoid accidental real-person likeness.

 2. 02